JackKelly/light-speed-io/planned_design.md

 My first area of focus is on high-speed IO for local SSDs on Linux.
 But I'm definitely also interested in helping speed things up when data is stored in cloud object storage.

-# What crates would live in this repo?
+# Which crates would live in this repo?
 What would they do?
 And how would they communicate with each other?

 ![Planned design for LSIO](planned_design.svg) ([Original Google Draw version of this diagram](https://docs.google.com/drawings/d/1cpRai2k9y2Y9v4ieaof33FT27uB4JlK_rJL9Lvbj4MM/edit?usp=sharing).)